 The Company has entered into various petroleum contracts in Morocco.
 These petroleum contracts provide for a tax holiday, at a 0% tax rate, for a period of 10 years beginning on the date of first production, if any.
-The Company currently has recorded deferred tax assets of \$57.6 million, recorded at the Moroccan statutory rate of 30%, which has a full valuation allowance.
-We will re-evaluate our deferred tax position upon entering the tax holiday period and at such time may reduce the statutory rate applied to the deferred tax assets in Morocco to the extent those deferred tax assets are realized within the tax holiday period.

-The Company has foreign net operating loss carryforwards of \$53.6 million.
-Of these losses, we expect \$9.4 million, \$35.5 million, \$1.5 million, \$0.6 million and \$0.5 million to expire in 2015, 2016, 2019, 2021 and 2022, respectively, and \$6.1 million do not expire.
-All of these losses currently have offsetting valuation allowances.
+The Company has foreign net operating loss carryforwards of \$116.7 million.
+Of these losses, we expect \$0.9 million, \$13.4 million, \$0.5 million, \$0.5 million and \$0.6 million to expire in 2019, 2020, 2021, 2022 and 2023, respectively, and \$100.8 million do not expire.
+The Ghana tax loss of \$53.3 million is expected to be fully utilized in 2017.
+The remaining \$63.4 million in tax losses currently have offsetting valuation allowances.

 A subsidiary of the Company files a U.S. federal income tax return and a Texas margin tax return.
-In addition to the United States, the Company files income tax returns in the countries in which the Company operates.
-The Company is open to U.S. federal income tax examinations for tax years 2012 through 2015 and to Texas margin tax examinations for the tax years 2010 through 2015.
-In addition, the Company is open to income tax examinations for years 2011 through 2015 in its significant other foreign jurisdictions, primarily Ghana.
+In addition to the United States, the Company files income tax returns in the countries in which we operate.
+The Company is open to U.S. federal income tax examinations for tax years 2013 through 2016 and to Texas margin tax examinations for the tax years 2011 through 2016.
+In addition, the Company is open to income tax examinations for years 2011 through 2016 in its significant other foreign jurisdictions, primarily Ghana.

-As of December 31, 2015, the Company had no material uncertain tax positions.
+As of December 31, 2016, the Company had no material uncertain tax positions.
 The Company's policy is to recognize potential interest and penalties related to income tax matters in income tax expense.

-14. Net Income (Loss) Per Share
+13. Net Income (Loss) Per Share